 Year 3 First Access

-In year 3, pupils learn music through a programme called First Access, which offers them a deeper understanding of the interrelated dimensions of music through practical work.
-Every pupils is given a series of lessons on a brass instrument, drum and keyboard throughout the first term, and will then ‘specialise’ on one of these instruments for the remainder of the year.
+In year 3, the children learn music through a programme called First Access, which offers them a deeper understanding of the interrelated dimensions of music through practical work.
+Every child is given a series of lessons on a brass instrument, drums and keyboards throughout the first term, and will then ‘specialise’ on one of these instruments for the remainder of the year.
 They learn to read and write musical notation as well as improvising and playing as part of an ensemble.
-The culmination of their work is recorded in an end of year assembly for parents and carers, during which they sing in harmony and play their instruments together.
+At the end of the year, the children play their instruments and sing together in a concert for their families.

 Musical Instrument Lessons

-Pupils in years 4-6 are offered weekly, high-quality instrument lessons taught by specialist music teachers.
-We offer lessons in the following instruments: saxophone, trumpet, trombone, French horn, euphonium, drum kit & percussion, electric guitar, bass guitar, acoustic guitar and keyboards.
-All pupils learning instruments are invited to participate in our end of year showcase, which is open to parents and carers.
+Children in Years 4-6 (and Year 3 for keyboard) are offered weekly, high-quality instrument lessons taught by specialist music peripatetic teachers.
+We offer lessons in the following instruments: saxophone, trumpet, trombone, French horn, drum kit & percussion, electric guitar, bass guitar and keyboards.
+All those learning instruments are invited to participate in our end of year showcase, which is open to parents and carers.

 Senior Band